 The Conservancy’s new volunteer board in Maine considered potential acquisitions from the Allagash River in the north to Casco Bay in the south.
 They discussed "virgin timber" and river dams and tax exemption.
 In the first five years, these volunteers asked questions that have occupied the organization for 50 years: What natural areas does Maine offer?
 How will the Conservancy’s land stewardship differ from that of public agencies?
 How will land conservation priorities be set?
 What is the proper balance between habitat protection and economic development?

 The story of the Conservancy in Maine includes many names, many lessons learned and hundreds of projects.
-By 1998, the Conservancy had protected a total of 110,000 acres at some 175 sites in Maine, including the 5,000-acre Big Reed Forest Reserve (the largest contiguous old-growth forest in the northeast), the 1,600-acre Great Wass Island Preserve and a 40,000-acre deal negotiated on behalf of the state, most of which established the Namahkanta Unit south of Baxter State Park.
+By 1998, the Conservancy had protected a total of 110,000 acres at some 175 sites in Maine, including the 5,000-acre Big Reed Forest Reserve (the largest contiguous old-growth forest in New England), the 1,600-acre Great Wass Island Preserve and a 40,000-acre deal negotiated on behalf of the state, most of which established the Namahkanta Unit south of Baxter State Park.
 The chapter had also completed its largest capital campaign: a $5 million, five-year effort with the protection of 2,000 acres at Waterboro Barrens as its centerpiece.

 The defining moment for Maine conservation